Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 Beach Houses and Coastal Properties

 Coastal vacation homes face a unique combination of risks: hurricanes, tropical storms, flooding, high winds, and saltwater corrosion.
 Standard seasonal policies often exclude these perils, requiring add-on or standalone coverage.
+Read our full coastal home insurance guide for a deep dive.
 Key considerations include:

-• Separate hurricane/windstorm deductibles — typically 1–10% of dwelling value
+• Separate hurricane/windstorm deductibles: typically 2% to 10% of dwelling value in Florida, applied on a calendar-year basis

-• Mandatory flood insurance for homes in designated FEMA flood zones
+• Mandatory flood insurance for homes in FEMA Zone A/AE or V/VE with a federally backed mortgage

-• Higher base premiums — Miami averages over $5,000/year; Florida statewide averages are the highest in the nation
+• Higher base premiums: Florida statewide averages are now the highest in the nation at roughly $9,449 per year for primary homes

 Pincher's Pro Tip